-1 Introduction
+1 INTRODUCTION

-Due to the advent of high-throughput sequencing techniques, the complete sequences of several genomes are now known.
+Owing to the advent of high-throughput sequencing techniques, the complete sequences of several genomes are now known.
 However, biological function is still unknown for a large proportion of sequenced proteins.
 Moreover, a given protein may have more than one function, so many proteins that are known to be in some class may have as yet undiscovered functionalities.

-Recently, belief networks have been utilized to infer protein functions over sets of partially annotated proteins [4, 5, 6, 12].
+Recently, belief networks have been utilized to infer protein functions over sets of partially annotated proteins (Deng et al., 2002, 2003, 2004; Letovski and Kasif, 2003).
 In these studies, protein-protein interaction data are used to define a Markov Random Field (MRF) topology over the full set of proteins.
 In these graphical models, a node represents each protein, and an interaction between two proteins is represented by an edge between the two nodes.
 Using partial knowledge of functional annotations of a subset of proteins, probabilistic inference on these models is used to elucidate other proteins' unknown functions.